zudi-lin/pytorch_connectomics/README.md

 We provide a data augmentation interface several different kinds of commonly used augmentation method for EM images.
 The interface is pure-python, and operate on and output only numpy arrays, so it can be easily incorporated into any kinds of python-based deep learning frameworks (e.g. TensorFlow).
 For more details about the design of the data augmentation module, please check the [documentation]().

 ### Model Zoo
-We provide several encoder-decoder architectures.
+We provide several encoder-decoder architectures, which can be found [here](https://github.com/zudi-lin/pytorch_connectomics/tree/master/torch_connectomics/model/model_zoo).
+Those models can be applied to any kinds of semantic segmentation tasks of 3D image stacks.
+We also provide benchmark results on SNEMI3D neuron segmentation challenges [here](https://github.com/zudi-lin/pytorch_connectomics/tree/master/benchmark) with detailed training specifications for users to reproduce.

 ### Syncronized Batch Normalization on PyTorch
 Previous works have suggested that a reasonable large batch size can improve the performance of detection and segmentation models.
 Here we use a syncronized batch normalization module that computes the mean and standard-deviation across all devices during training.
 Please refer to [Synchronized-BatchNorm-PyTorch](https://github.com/vacancy/Synchronized-BatchNorm-PyTorch) for details.
 The implementation is pure-python, and uses unbiased variance to update the moving average, and use `sqrt(max(var, eps))` instead of `sqrt(var + eps)`.